silnrsi/fonts/documentation/families.md

 ## familyids

-Every separately-named font family has a unique *familyid* that is generally (not not necessarily always!) formed by taking the family name, removing spaces, and making it lowercase.
+Every separately-named font family has a unique *familyid* that is generally (not necessarily always!) formed by taking the family name, removing spaces, and making it lowercase.
 For example "Lisu Bosa" has *familyid* "lisubosa".
 This *familyid* is used as the key for all font metadata and as folder names in `/fonts`.

 ## families.json